JyoshnaDeepala/IPL-Win-Probalility-Prediction-using-ML/README.md

 # IPL Win Probaility Predictor

-predictics the win probability of IPL matches with machine Learning.
+helps in betting by pridicting the win probability of both teams using machine learning.

 Cricket live apps like "ESPNcricinfo","Cricbuzz" shows the win probability of the match using Machine Learning.
 This web application uses the same type of analysis to make predictions based on the current flow of match.